McMasterRS/ws_web-design-guide/empty-button.md

 ![empty-button-fixed](assets/img/empty-button-fixed.png)

 Shrink your browser window to trigger the mobile version of "Page 1" and run the Wave tool.
-You will find that the page has another empty button error caused by the shrunken "Download" button that no longer text in it.
+You will find that the page has another empty button error caused by the shrunken "Download" button that no longer has text in it.

 ![empty-button-download](assets/img/empty-button-download.png)